Alabama Road Trip No. 18

 Day 2 Golf – Capitol Hill – Prattville

 To be fully prepared for the day, stop by the breakfast buffet at Brock’s before heading down I-65 to Prattville.
-Even though it’s only a short one-hour drive to the course from Birmingham, it wouldn’t be a proper trip without stopping in Clanton at either Durbin Farms Market (205-755-1672) or Peach Park (205-755-2065) at Exit 205 off I-65 to pick up some of their famous peaches (or peach ice cream).
+Even though it’s only a short one-hour drive to the course from Birmingham, it wouldn’t be a proper trip without taking off exit 205 and stopping in Clanton at either Durbin Farms Market (2130 7th St S, Clanton; 205-755-1672) or Peach Park (2399 7th St. S., Clanton; 205-755-2065) to pick up some of their famous peaches (or peach ice cream).

 Arrive at Capitol Hill in Prattville (2600 Constitution Ave., Prattville; 334-285-1114) to find three 18-hole championship courses, all of which offer unique challenges and dramatic landscapes.
 The Judge course, named by Golf magazine as one of the 10 public courses in America worthy of hosting the U.S. Open, begins with an intimidating first tee 200 feet above the fairway overlooking the Alabama River and Montgomery skyline.

 With 14 holes adjoining the water and a stunning bulkhead green, the Judge is described as simply magnificent and was even ranked in the top 50 courses by the Zagat Survey of America’s Top Golf Courses.